-If approved by SDOT and the Seattle City Council, this conditional street vacation will enable the investment team to work with the NBA and potential NHL owners to acquire teams for Seattle.
-Importantly, the street will not be vacated and arena construction will not begin until an NBA or NHL team is secured.
+If approved by SDOT and the Seattle City Council, this conditional street vacation will enable the investment team to work with the NBA to acquire a team for Seattle.
+Importantly, the street will not be vacated and arena construction will not begin until an NBA team is secured.

 - The SoDo Arena site is ideally located at the southern end of Seattle’s Stadium District, just one block south of Safeco Field and near the region’s most robust transportation network

 - The Arena project is 100% privately-financed

 - The SoDo Arena’s state-of-the-art design incorporates improved seating, audio/video, and load-in/load-out facilities

 - Capacity of 19,000 seats, an ideal size for NBA events

 - If the conditional street vacation is approved by the Seattle City Council, the investment group can immediately begin the work of bringing the NBA back to Seattle

 - Construction can begin as soon as a team is acquired and would take 22 – 26 months

 COMMUNITY BENEFITS OF A SEATTLE NBA ARENA